adeebmaroof7862/USA-House-Price-Prediction/README.md

 - Housing_Starts
 - HPI  ,

-where HPI is dependent variable and other 9 are dependent variables.
+where HPI is dependent variable and other 9 are independent variables.

 I converted "DATE" variable's datatype to "DateTime" using "pandas" function and did necessary data cleaning.